hronellenfitsch/astrotools/README.md

 local latitude, and a recommendation for adjusting the mount axis is given.

-While the mount model is very simple and does not take into account complicating factors, I have been happy with the resuls, at least up to a focal length of 200mm and with exposures of 2-3 minutes.
+While the mount model is very simple and does not take into account complicating factors, I have been happy with the results, at least up to a focal length of 200mm and with exposures of 2-3 minutes.
 I have not tried to push the system to its limits.
 Your mileage may vary.
+I am happy about feedback that would allow me to improve the model.

 ## Requirements
   * Python >= 3.6